 - To be eligible for the International Short Film Awards the filmmaker/submitter must be based outside of the UK or a non-UK passport holder whose normal domicile is outside the UK. (‘Normal domicile outside the UK’ meaning that the person has lived in the UK for less than 2 years and does not intend to stay permanently).
 International students currently studying in the UK and those within the country temporarily are eligible to apply.

-- By submitting your film to the Future Film Festival you give us permission to screen your film at screening(s) during the Festival and at special preview screenings or at spin off screenings such as BFI Film Academy events.
+- By submitting your film to the Future Film Festival you give us permission to screen your film at screening(s) during the Festival and at special preview screenings or at spin off screenings such as BFI Film Academy events or UK Wide Future Film Festival events.
 You are also giving us permission to acquire the rights to put your film into the BFI National Film and Television Archive, to screen through an online platform during the festival, and for an agreed period after the festival.
 This may include other BFI Future Film Festival and Film Academy channels or BFI partner platforms for an agreed time period.
-By submitting you understand that the festival does not pay screening fees for films in the programme whether or not they are in competition.
 Full details will be confirmed in your festival selection email if shortlisted for the programme.

 - If selected, we will require you to send two still images from your film, a headshot and 5s and 15s clean clips of your films to use for promotional material relating to the festival.